UniversalDependencies/docs/_arr/index.md

  There are three types of sentences in Karo according to their illocutionary force: declarative, interrogative, and imperative.

-* Declarative sentences may as well contain adjuncts in their periphery (postpositional phrases or adverbials)
+* Declarative sentences may as well contain adjuncts in their periphery (postpositional phrases or adverbials).
+* Focused constituents are fronted.
+* Interrogative illocutionary force can be of two types: yes-no questions and information questions.